Leroy F. Moore Jr.: Filmography

+Writing

 Since the 1990s, Moore has written the column "Ill in-N-Chilling" for POOR Magazine.
-Moore is a co-founder of the disability performance art collective Sins Invalid.
-He currently serves as the Chair of the Black Disability Studies Committee for the National Black Disability Coalition.
+Moore served as a founding member of Poor Magazine's Homefulness and Decolonize Academy.

+He has written 6 books and 50+ written and spoken-word poems.
+He shares his spoken-word poetry along with his music on his SoundCloud.
 He co-authored a children's book called Black Disabled Art History 101.